Terezin Concentration Camp near Prague – tickets, tours with transport, prices, hours

 Magdeburg Barracks

 While visiting Magdeburg Barracks, don’t miss the reconstructed dormitory of the inmates from the time of the Ghetto.
-This example of prisoner accommodation in a typical Terezín barracks is displayed on the exhibition floor.
+This example of mass accommodation of prisoners in a typical Terezín barracks is displayed on the exhibition floor.
 Pamatnik-terezin.cz

 Magdeburg Barracks was the seat of the Jewish self-government at Terezin.